The Difference Between Temporary and Permanent Retail Displays

 When determining your point of purchase plans, how do you know which type of display you’ll need?

 Temporary displays are frequently used for seasonal items, promotional products, or merchandise for a short-term event or campaign.
 Examples include holiday decorations, limited-edition items, new product launches, or CPG goods.
-These displays are designed to be eye-catching, engage customers, and hold a large amount of product; however, it’s understood they’ll be discarded after a few months.
+A good example are those cardboard beverage displays for summer promotions.

 Design, Material and Durability